FluxML/Flux.jl/docs/src/models/losses.md

 using Flux.Losses: logitcrossentropy
 ```

-Loss functions for supervised learning typically expect as inputs a true target `y` and a prediction `ŷ`,
+Loss functions for supervised learning typically expect as inputs a true target `y` and a prediction `ŷ`.
-typically passed as arrays of size `num_target_features x num_examples_in_batch`.
 In Flux's convention, the order of the arguments is the following:

 ```julia
 loss(ŷ, y)
 ```

+They are commonly passed as arrays of size `num_target_features x num_examples_in_batch`.

 Most loss functions in Flux have an optional argument `agg`, denoting the type of aggregation performed over the
 batch: